DecentSoftware-eu/DecentHolograms-Wiki/docs/general/format-and-colors/colors.md

 Rainbow Gradients in DecentHolograms are defined using the following formats:

-!!! tip
+/// tip
 You can also put another number from 0 to 999 instead of the 1 to make the rainbow different.
+///

-> ```
+> ```command
 > <RAINBOW1>Rainbow Text</RAINBOW>
 > ```